SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 - APC Smart UPS
 - 15V Acopian power supply

+In addition to these items, there are the following:

-(3 x APC PDUs (AP7900B) are mounted at the back of the rack)
+ - 3 x APC PDUs (AP7900B) are mounted at the back of the rack
+ - 1x 5-port unmanaged network switch that can handle at minimum 10Mbps, 100Mbps link speeds (10BASE-T and 100BASE-T) for Octoclock networking

-The Borealis computer is not in a rackmount case, instead it is placed to the right of the rack.
+ - The Borealis computer is not in a rackmount case, instead it is placed to the right of the rack.

 -----
 USRPs